 Waiboer, Adriaan.
-"Woman Cleaning Fish."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Woman Cleaning Fish" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/a-woman-cleaning-fish/(archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

 In the mid-1650s, soon after he moved to Amsterdam, Gabriel Metsu painted four works in which an attractive young woman is shown handling fish or vegetables in front of a brick house.
-[1] In Woman Cleaning Fish, the woman smiles sensually toward the viewer as she displays a plaice (flatfish) that she is about to clean with her knife.
+In Woman Cleaning Fish, the woman smiles sensually toward the viewer as she displays a plaice (flatfish) that she is about to clean with her knife.
 Judging from the other plaice in the wicker basket on her wooden table, the two large fish displayed on a large earthenware platter, and the set of scales hanging from a brick wall, the woman must be a fish vendor, even though she is respectably outfitted in a black dress with a large white linen collar.
-[2]